 “Smokey and sweet – like the finest aged whiskey – that’s what Carl and Erynn’s singing and playing brings to brings to mind.
 A lovely touch in their playing and a beautiful melding of melancholy and cheerfulness which is exactly what I love to hear. “ – John Doyle 2015

-Saturday night Square dance — with Hoot & Holler and Keith Terry — Tiffany Center 4th Floor Emerald Room- Saturday, January 13, 7 — 8:00 pm
+Saturday night Square dance — with Hoot & Holler and Emily Mann — Tiffany Center 4th Floor Emerald Room- Saturday, January 13, 7 — 8:00 pm

 Banjo player, singer, songwriter, percussive-dancer and square-dance caller, Evie grew up steeped in traditional folk music/dance.
 Evie’s performances, recordings and teaching reconnect Appalachian music/dance with other African-Diaspora traditions, and have been heard from A Prairie Home Companion to Lincoln Center, Hardly Strictly Bluegrass to Celtic Connections.
 Gaining her professional training dancing for ten years with the ensemble Rhythm in Shoes, Evie has produced two popular instructional DVDs in southern Appalachian flatfoot clogging.
 She has taken home ribbons in folk song from Mt Airy, NC Fiddler’s Convention, and Neo-Trad Band from the Appalachian Stringband Festival, Clifftop, WV.
 Based in Oakland, CA, Evie tours with Keith Terry and the Evie Ladin Band; and has produced 6 CDs.
 In the percussive dance world, she is Executive Director of the International Body Music Festival, directs the moving choir MoToR/dance and is an ace freestyle flatfooter.
 In the trad world, Evie teaches banjo and harmony singing at the infamous Freight & Salvage, online at Peghead Nation and numerous camps.
 In the songwriter world, she just writes great songs.
 A highly entertaining performer, Evie enjoys facilitating arts learning in diverse communities.